awsdocs/amazon-connect-admin-guide/doc_source/enable-attachments.md

 **To configure CORS on the attachments bucket**

+1. Find the name of the Amazon S3 bucket for storing attachments:

+   1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.

-1. Find the name of the Amazon S3 bucket for storing attachments: In the Amazon Connect console, choose **Data storage**, and locate the Amazon S3 bucket name\.
+   1. In the Amazon Connect console, choose **Data storage**, and locate the Amazon S3 bucket name\.

+1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the Amazon S3 console, select your Amazon S3 bucket\.